Muhammadhassan1226/Prometheus_Setup/README.md

 Grafana Loki officially supports a Docker plugin that will read logs from Docker containers and ship them to Loki.
 The plugin can be configured to send the logs to a private Loki instance

 ## Installing
+The Docker plugin must be installed on each Docker host that will be running containers you want to collect logs from.

+Run the following command to install the plugin:

 ``` docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions ```

 To check installed plugins, use the docker plugin ls command.
 Plugins that have started successfully are listed as enabled:

 ``` $ docker plugin ls